Pyligent/Car_ETL_PROJECT/README.md

  ![Brand Numbers on kijiji website in GTA area](plot_image/kijiji_brand_count.png)

-- **Average Mileages based on Brands on Kijiji website**
+- **Average Mileages based on Brands on Kijiji website** Amerian used cars always have the higher mileages while the luxury used cars may have lower mileages.
  ![Average Mileages based on Brands on Kijiji website](plot_image/kijiji_brand_mean_mileage.png)

 - **Average Price based on Brands on Kijiji website**
  ![Average Price based on Brands on Kijiji website](plot_image/kijiji_brand_mean_price.png)

-- **Average List Price vs Average Mileage  Kernel Density Estimate plot**
+- **Average List Price vs Average Mileage  Kernel Density Estimate** Most used cars' mileages will be around the 100,000km and the average price will be likely below $20,000.
  ![Average List Price vs Average Mileage  Kernel Density Estimate plot](plot_image/Dist_mean_pricemile.png)

 - **Average price of vehicles by vehicle type and brand**